January invites grounding and belonging

 31-Backward Day

-"Penguin Problems" by Jory John: A funny and relatable story about a penguin who always sees the negative side of things.
+Penguin Problems by Jory John: A funny and relatable story about a penguin who always sees the negative side of things.

-"The Hat" by Jan Brett: Another beautifully illustrated book by Jan Brett, this time following the story of a hedgehog who discovers a lost hat and wears it as winter attire.
+The Hat by Jan Brett: Another beautifully illustrated book by Jan Brett, this time following the story of a hedgehog who discovers a lost hat and wears it as winter attire.

-"Polar Bear, Polar Bear, What Do You Hear?" by Bill Martin Jr. and Eric Carle: A rhythmic book that introduces young readers to different animals and their sounds.
+Polar Bear, Polar Bear, What Do You Hear? by Bill Martin Jr. and Eric Carle: A rhythmic book that introduces young readers to different animals and their sounds.
 Grab some ideas to do with this book

 These books can engage young learners and inspire discussions about winter, animals, friendship, and imagination.
 Enjoy your reading time!

-Themes to teach during January
+Themes to Explore in January

 Winter: Discussing winter-related vocabulary, weather, activities, and holidays like New Year's and Martin Luther King Jr. Day.
-Grab some ideas here

 New Year's Resolutions: Encouraging learners to talk about their goals and aspirations for the new year, practicing future tenses and goal-setting vocabulary.
 Grab some ideas here